madi223/RAPID/README.md

 <img src="ns3-testbed-git.png" alt="My cool logo"/>

-# Building the simulation envioronment
+# 1. Building the simulation envioronment

-## Legacy ns3 with mmWave
+## 1.1 Legacy ns3 with mmWave

-This is the legacy ns3 with mmWave module and Full-duplex CSMA support.
+The commands below build ns3 with mmWave module and Full-duplex CSMA support.
 All the simulations that don't involve RAPID should be run on this legacy version.

 ```